 Now with the growth index at 39x, you have a higher bar to get over.
 The growth index has been compounding earnings at a much higher rate than value, but actually does worse when you calculate your earnings yield on cost three or four years out.
 That tells you that your starting multiple is all-important.

 This is why we consider the 15x forward multiple right now in Davis New York Venture Fund compelling.
-The fund’s earnings yield today is 6.5–7.0%, and the companies in the portfolio have been growing earnings per share north of 16% over the last five years.
-If, for illustration’s sake, you projected that out, in three or four years our earnings yield on cost would be over 12%.
+If, for illustration’s sake, you projected the portfolio's earnings out, in three or four years our yield on cost could be over 12%.
 We think a 12% earnings yield over a 4% risk-free rate makes for a very attractive risk-reward proposition.

 We think the commonly used large cap value indexes today do not offer the same value proposition as in the past.
 You have to look at the valuations and growth rates for each different segment of the market and ask whether it is likely to produce a return commensurate with what you need for your spending policy, required rate of return, and financial goals.